maxitron93/asx_options/README.md

-# Context
-I am interested in data analysis and wanted to try some scraping.
-Some friends of mine are avid investors and wanted to be able to see all the publicly available ASX options data in one place.
-I built this scraper to put that information together.
+# Web scraper built with python, scrapy and beautifulsoup

-# What is ASX Scraper?
+## What is ASX Scraper?
-This tool allows you to create a CSV file that contains the publicly available options data for all ASX traded options.
-Essentially, it generates a snapshot-in-time spreadsheet of all ASX traded options.
+This scraper creates a CSV file that contains the publicly available options data for all ASX traded options.
+Essentially, it generates a snapshot-in-time spreadsheet of all ASX traded options, along with all the relevant information.

-# How to use ASX Scraper
+## How to use ASX Scraper
 1. Clone the repository onto your computer
 2. Install Scrapy with `pip install Scrapy`
 4. Install bs4 with `pip install beautifulsoup4`